szabgab/perlmaven.com/sites/en/pages/from-cgi-to-psgi-and-starman.md

 Then instead of printing the resulting HTML we return a 3-element array reference in which the first element is the HTTP status code, the
 2nd element is the HTTP header, and the 3rd element is the HTML.

-The first line has also changed as this application must be executed by the <b>plackup</b> command when running in CGI mode.
+The first line has also changed as this application must be executed by the **plackup** command when running in CGI mode.

 Now thinking about it, I am not sure how do you run this on Windows.
-There probably you need to associate the <b>.psgi</b> extension with <b>plackup</b>.
+There probably you need to associate the **.psgi** extension with **plackup**.

 In order to try it on your own computer and during development you can run it with: